TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Additional Visualizations

-Through extensive experiments on \textsc{TIIF Bench}, we observe that most models exhibit strong instruction-following capabilities in object attribute dimensions such as color and material.
-However, their performance degrades when handling spatial relations.
+Through extensive experiments on our \textsc{TIIF-Bench}, we observe that most models exhibit strong instruction-following capabilities in object attribute dimensions such as color and material; however, their performance degrades when handling spatial relations.
 Fig.~\ref{fig:examples-poor-relation} presents several failure cases from strong closed-source models when generating images for prompts involving spatial relations.